aireilly/sublime-adoc-ref/README.md

-# sublime-adoc-ref
+# Follow asciidoc ref

 ![adoc follow](adoc-follow.gif)

-Sublime plugin that allows you to navigate to `include::` and `xref::` *.adoc references in asciidoc files.
+Sublime plugin that allows you to navigate to `include::` and `xref::` asciidoc references in asciidoc files.

+1. Add the project to Sublime Text package control.
+2. Install the newly added package.

 * Download the repo files and unzip.
 * Copy all files to `~/.config/sublime-text-3/Packages/User/`